clemsonacm/hackpack/README.md

 second will only appear in the normal hackpack.
 Note that the `#ifdefs` are commented out: as long as the line _ends with the if directive_, they'll work properly.
 You might want to comment them out so that they don't break the compilers.
-Make sure there are no trailing spaces!
+Make sure you have a new line after each directive somewhere!

 Here's a list of filetypes where the if directives will work: